analyst-one/oikaze/src/recipes/style-dictionary.md

 ## Using a Style Dictionary Theme in Oikaze {.banner}

 This example demonstrates the use of a Style Dictionary tokens in Oikaze.
 Style Dictionary is configured through a `config.json` file which is used to generate a `_variables.scss` file.
-The style.scss file imports the necessary modules and uses the Oikaze tool to create tokens based on the SCSS variables.
+The style.scss file imports the necessary modules and uses Oikaze to create tokens based on the SCSS variables.
 These tokens are then used to generate CSS definitions for the `:root` element and apply styles to a `.test` class.

 ```json
 // config.json